By Christina S | January 26, 2026 | 0 Comments

 • Look for leaks under the truck

-• Brake pads and drums visually inspected when possible
+• Visually inspect brake pads and drums when possible

 • Headlights (high and low beams)